aanderse/LdapRecord.com/source/docs/configuration.md

 The above directories will likely not exist.
 You will need to create each of them.

+Once you've completed the above, you should be able to connect successfully.

-However, using `TLS_REQCERT never` can be a bit of a security risk as it will ignore invalid certificates.
+If you can connect using `TLS_REQCERT never` inside of your `ldap.conf` file, you may want to copy your domain CA certificate to your web server, as it can be a bit of a security risk as it will ignore invalid certificates.

-It's recommended to copy your domain CA cert to:
+Copy your domain CA certificate to the following location:

 OS | Location |
 --- | --- |
 Windows | `C:\OpenLDAP\sysconf` |
 Linux / macOS | `/etc/ssl/certs` |

 Then, reference it in your `ldap.conf` with the full file path using (replace `my-custom-path` with the location of the file):

 ```text
 TLS_CACERT my-custom-path/ca.pem